menckend/ptovnetlab/README.md

 ## What it does

 - Grabs startup configuration, version info, and lldp neighbor information from a list of Arista switches
-- Uses Arista eAPI (credentials must be provided as arguments) to retrieve all data
+-   Retreived using Arista's "EAPI"
 - Sanitizes the switch configs for use in a cEOS environment
   - Removes all AAA and username configuration
   - Reformats interface names to match the cEOS interface naming convention  Ethernet_n , not Ethernt_n/1
-  - Comments out incompatible commands ("queue..." not supported on cEOS)
+  - Comments out incompatible commands ("queue..."/etc. not supported on cEOS)
   - Configures the system mac-address of the production switch
-    - Increase verisimilitude with prod device that is being modeled
-    - Avoids mLAG incompatibility with cEOS
+    - Avoids mLAG incompatibility with older versions of cEOS
       - Docker container default mac address has U/L bit set to L instead of U, which prevents MLAG from working
 - Builds a table of interconnections between the switches
-  - Inferred from the "show lldp neighbor" and "show lldp local" output
+  - Inferred from the "show lldp neighbor" and "show lldp local" output collected from the switches
 - Creates a GNS3 project
   - Instantiates a cEOS container node in the project for each switch in the input list
   - Modeled devices mirror the following properties of the switches they are modeling:
     -  cEOS version (a pre-existing GNS3 docker template using the matching cEOS version must be present)
     -  Ethernet interface count
-    -  system-mac-address
     -  Startup configuration
-       -  "startup-config" is pushed from the ptovnetlab package directly to the containerd service on the GNS3 server
+       -  "startup-config" is passed directly to the Docker API, allowing ptovnetlab to run separately from the GNS3 server
-          -  Avoiding the need for ptovnetlab to run *on* the gns3 server
   - Creates the connections between the GNS3/cEOS nodes, mirroring all inter-switch connections discovered in LLDP tables

 ## What you'll need